Bhootayyana Maga Ayyu: Plot

-Bhootayya is a ruthless zamindar of a small village, who used to mercilessly occupy the land of the villagers to whom he had lent money, when they fail to repay their debts.
-He was very shrewd and talked the villagers into building a dam across the river in the outskirts of the village, which was prone to floods.
+Bhootayya is a ruthless zamindar of a small village, who mercilessly occupies the land of the villagers to whom he had lent money, when they fail to repay their debts.
+He is very shrewd and talks the villagers into building a dam across the river in the outskirts of the village, that is prone to floods.
 He gets hold of the fertile land on the banks of the river and builds a house for his son Ayyu.
 A few days later, Bhootayya falls ill and eventually dies.
-The villagers rejoice at the death of Bhootayya and they hold such a grudge against the zamindar that nobody comes to even see his dead body.
-His son Ayyu tries to get some people to him in completing the funeral rites and offers a huge sum but nobody relents and Ayyu cremates Bhootayya by carrying him to the cremation ground all alone.
+The villagers rejoice at his death and hold such a grudge against him that nobody turn up to perform his last rites leaving his son Ayyu to do it all alone.

-The villagers remain wary of Ayyu, and the most rebellious among them was Gulla.
-He is very outspoken and tries to restrict Ayyu from being mean and merciless towards the villagers like Bhootayya.
-Gulla's father had way back given a surety to Bhootayya for somebody else's debt and was unable to repay the money.
+The villagers remain wary of Ayyu, and the most rebellious among them is Gulla.
+He is very outspoken and tries to restrict Ayyu from being mean and merciless towards the villagers like his father.
+Gulla's father previously given a surety to Bhootayya for another villager's debt and is unable to repay the money.
 Ayyu promptly goes with his men to confiscate Gulla's house.
 In an ensuing argument, Gulla smacks Ayyu.

-Ayyu takes it seriously and files a police complaint against Gulla, who is then arrested by the police.
-Unable to bear the consequences, Gulla's father dies.
-Thus, begins a prolonged enmity between Gulla and Ayyu and both swear to kill each other.
-Gulla also hires a lawyer to teach Ayyu a lesson and starts spending all his property on the court case.
-When Gulla swears to kill Ayyu, Gulla's wife goes to Ayyu to warn him and also ask him to forgive her husband.
-But, Ayyu behaves ruthlessly with her and swears to kill Gulla.
+Ayyu takes it seriously and files a police complaint against Gulla, who is then arrested by the police, and in the process begins a prolonged enmity between the two.
+Gulla also hires a lawyer and ends up spending all his family's property on the court case that he eventually loses.
+Unable to bear the consequences, his father commits suicide.
+Gulla holds Ayyu responsible for his father's death, and when he swears to kill him, his wife goes to the latter to warn him and also pleads him to forgive her husband.
+However, Ayyu behaves ruthlessly with her and swears to kill Gulla.